MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/color.md

 ## Themes

-UWP apps can use a light or dark application theme.
+Windows apps can use a light or dark application theme.
 The theme affects the colors of the app's background, text, icons, and [common controls](../controls-and-patterns/index.md).

 ### Light theme